BiiT-Solutions/UserManagerSystem/README.md

 @ComponentScan({"...", "com.biit.usermanager.security"})
 ```

-On the `application.properties` remember to set the JWT user and password for accessing to the service that will check
+On the `application.properties` remember to set the JWT user and password for accessing to the backendService that will check
 the user:

 ```